Abnaxos/meldioc/README.md

 }
 ```

-When compiling an `@Configuration`, Compose will generate the code to
+When compiling an `@Configuration`, Meld will generate the code to
 delegate all provisions to the features they're implemented in, manage
 singletons, get configuration parameters etc.